AntonSol919/linkspace/homepage/index.md

 - Path (URL like) addressing
 - Group/Domain split

 [Basics](./basics.html) gives a high level introduction.
 The [tutorials](./docs/tutorial/index.html) has some practical examples.
-The [Guide](./docs/guide/index.html) is a in-depth overview of the API and how it fits together.
+The [Guide](./docs/guide/index.html) is an in-depth overview of the API and how it fits together.

 [Download](https://github.com/AntonSol919/linkspace/releases) the latest release or clone from [GitHub](https://github.com/AntonSol919/linkspace) to give it a try.